 Since 1997, Biology majors have taken a range of Biology courses toward major requirements in Great Britain, Australia, New Zealand, and other countries.
 In addition, students have completed Undergraduate Curriculum requirements while studying abroad.

-Since it is important that students plan ahead for study abroad, they should consult with their advisers as soon as possible and make their intentions known to their academic advisers, the department chair, and the Office of Study Away.
+Since it is important that students plan ahead for study abroad, they should consult with their advisers as soon as possible and make their intentions known to their academic advisers, the department chair, and the Office of Global Engagement.